-What you must pay when you get Services that are covered for you these services In-Network Depression screening There is no coinsurance.
-We cover one screening for depression per year.
-The screening copayment or deductible for an must be done in a primary care setting that can provide follow-up annual depression screening visit. treatment and/or referrals.
+Services that are covered for you What you must pay when you get these services Depression screening In-Network We cover one screening for depression per year.
+The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.
+There is no coinsurance, copayment or deductible for an annual depression screening visit.
 Out-of-Network \$0 copayment for beneficiaries eligible for this preventive benefit.
-In-Network Diabetes screening

-We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity or a history of high blood sugar (glucose).
-Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.

-Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.
+Diabetes screening In-Network We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+Tests may also be covered if you meet other There is no coinsurance, copayment or deductible for the Medicare-covered diabetes screening tests.
+Out-of-Network requirements, like being overweight and having a family history of diabetes. \$0 copayment for beneficiaries Based on the results of these tests, you may be eligible for up to eligible for this preventive benefit.